gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 # Software Requirements Specification

-## Student Mentoring Application
+## PECTOP (PEC Tracking Online Portal)

 ### 1. Introduction

 ### 1.1 Purpose

-The purpose of this document is to provide a detailed description of the requirements for the **Student Mentoring Application**.
+The purpose of this document is to provide a detailed description of the requirements for the **PECTOP (PEC Tracking Online Portal)**.
 This application is designed to digitize the existing paper-based student mentoring booklet, creating a centralized and efficient system for tracking and managing student mentorship, academic performance, and personal development throughout their time at the institution.

 ### 1.2 Intended Audience